April 29, 2021

 A few months ago I had the opportunity to talk with Mary Sue Williams (one of the co-creators of the Alert Program®!) about how they differentiate feelings from levels of alertness (or alert states).
 Understanding the relationship between your child’s emotions & their level of alertness will enable you to better understand & support your child on a daily basis.

-When we are in awe could be sleepy, spacey, droopy, or moving slow.
+When we are in aalert state we could be

-When we are in awe could be using a loud voice, moving too fast, or not have control of our body.
+When we are in aalert state we could be using a

-When we are in a, the Alert Program® explains children or adults could be feeling alert, attentive, and focused.
+When we are in aalert state, the Alert Program® explains children or adults could be feeling